cdelavar/post-install-config/README.md

 <img src="https://imgur.com/Z93dxEy.png" height="80%" width="80%" alt="Configure Roles"/>
 </p>
 <p>
-The first step is to asign roles to the help desk agents, which will grant them permissions to work with user tickets in various capacities.
+<b>The first step is to asign roles to the help desk agents, which will grant them permissions to work with user tickets in various capacities.
-Click on Admin Panel - Agents - Roles
+Click on Admin Panel - Agents - Roles</b>
 </p>
 <br />